 Therefore we should be pursuing both strategies at the same time:

-- We should be fighting to take back levels 1 and 2 (apologetics, academics, along with undermining the anti-Christian institutions).
+We should be fighting to take back levels 1 and 2 (apologetics, academics, along with undermining the anti-Christian institutions).
+AND

 Some of us can push forward and fight on the front lines of layers 1 and 2 now, while some of us can retreat and construct our own parallel society (of layers 1-4).